ont-app/vocabulary/README.md

 namespaces](https://clojure.org/reference/namespaces) and
 [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)-based
 namespaces using declarations within Clojure namespace metadata.

+The same metadata can also be attached to [Clojure vars](https://clojure.org/reference/vars) with the same effect.

 There is also support for a similar arrangement within [Clojurescript](https://clojurescript.org/), though some things are